 Bachelor of Music (Music Education and Pedagogy)

-Further study will be required to be eligible to apply for South Australian teacher registration.
+Note: further study is required to be eligible for South Australian teacher registration.

 Choose your applicant type to view the relevant admissions information for this program.